junxit/us-congress-bills-113/metadata.md

 - 2013-04-16 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
 - 2013-04-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 107). (text: CR H2042-2045)
 - 2013-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 16 (Roll no. 107).(text: CR H2042-2045)
+- 2013-04-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.